John Mellencamp: 1983–1990: Performing as John Cougar Mellencamp

-As Frank DiGiacomo of Vanity Fair wrote in 2007, "The Lonesome Jubilee was the album in which Mellencamp defined his now signature sound: a rousing, crystalline mix of acoustic and electric guitars, Appalachian fiddle, and gospel-style backing vocals, anchored by a crisp, bare-knuckle drumbeat and completed by his own velveteen rasp."

-During the 1987–88 Lonesome Jubilee Tour, Mellencamp was joined onstage by surprise guest Bruce Springsteen at the end of his May 26, 1988, gig in Irvine, California, for a duet of Bob Dylan's "Like a Rolling Stone", which Mellencamp performed as the penultimate song during each show on that tour.
-Said Mellencamp of his band during the 1987-88 Lonesome Jubilee Tour:
+During the 1987–88 Lonesome Jubilee Tour, Mellencamp was joined onstage by surprise guest Bruce Springsteen at the end of his May 26, 1988, gig in Irvine, California, for a duet of Bob Dylan's "Like a Rolling Stone," which Mellencamp performed as the penultimate song during each show on that tour.

 In 1989, Mellencamp released the personal album Big Daddy, with the key tracks "Jackie Brown", "Big Daddy of Them All", and "Void in My Heart" accompanying the Top 15 single "Pop Singer".
 The album, which Mellencamp called at the time the most "earthy" record he'd ever made, is also the last to feature the "Cougar" moniker.
 In 1991, Mellencamp said: "'Big Daddy' was the best record I ever made.
 Out of my agony came a couple of really beautiful songs.
 You can't be 22 years old and had two dates and understand that album."

 Mellencamp was heavily involved in painting at this time in his life and decided not to tour behind Big Daddy.

-"What's the point?...
-This other step that people keep wanting me to take to become another level of recording artist – to be Madonna?
-To sell out?
-To bend over?
-To kiss somebody's ass?
-I ain't gonna do it."
 In his second painting exhibition, at the Churchman-Fehsenfeld Gallery in Indianapolis in 1990, Mellencamp's portraits were described as always having sad facial expressions and conveying "the same disillusionment found in his musical anthems about the nation's heartland and farm crisis."